KillianGDK-FDTI/grip_remove_header/README.md

 [grip documentation and usage](https://github.com/joeyespo/grip)

-Now, here is the megtod to remove annoying header from grip CLI markdown output
+Now, here is the method to remove annoying header from grip CLI markdown output

 ```sh
 # create a file ~/.grip/settings.py